bharath12b5/mvn-linux/Building-Ruby-MongoDB-Driver.md

     _**Note:** Run `gem env` to verify the state of the environment, if later on you have issues installing / running ruby gems please ensure the environment is set correctly._
 4. Install the mongo gem (and dependent bson gem)

-    For the `2.2.4` version install mongo gem as given below:
+	For the 2.2.4 version install mongo gem as given below:
     ```shell
-    gem install mongo -v '2.2.4'
+    sudo gem install mongo -v '2.2.4'
     ```
     _**Note:** If the `-v` flag is omitted entirely the latest version will be installed